ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 });
 ```

-> The transport feature requires at least version `2.11` of SvelteKit!
+> The transport feature requires at least version 2.11 of SvelteKit!
+Also note that classes have to be relatively simple to work.
+Static methods, getters/setters, etc, may cause problems due to how cloning works within Superforms.

 ## Arrays with primitive values